qsctr/material-tasks/README.md

 anything.
 The tabs don't work.
 There is a temporary red square for testing, click that to clear all the local storage, then reload, and all tasks will be gone.

-Again, this is unfinished, so here are the things that work:
+Here are the things that work:

 - Editing existing tasks